There comes a time when a woman experiences the inevitable menopause. But what is it and why does it happen? Here’s a woman’s guide to menopause.

 - If you’re still getting periods, continue using birth control no matter how weak or faint the bleeding is.

-- If you’re using a hormonal type of birth control, consult your doctor to find out if it’s safe to continue taking them during any stage of menopause.
+- If you’re using a hormonal type of birth control, consult your doctor to find out if it’s safe to continue taking them during any stage.

-- If you still want to take birth control during perimenopause, you should lower the dose of hormonal birth control or switch to a non-hormonal method.
+- If you still want to take birth control, you should lower the dose of hormonal birth control or switch to a non-hormonal method.

 - If you’re 45 years old, using a non-hormonal birth control method, but haven’t had a menstrual period for 12 months or more, you can stop using birth control.